The Mental Health Benefits of Exercise

 You don’t have to spend hours in a gym or force yourself into long, monotonous workouts to experience the many benefits of exercise.
 These tips can help you find activities you enjoy and start to feel better, look better, and get more out of life.

-Physical Activity and Mental Health – Details how being active can help depression and other mental health issues.
+Exercise and mental health: for young people – How being active can help depression and other mental health issues.
 (Royal College of Psychiatrists)

-The Exercise Effect – Discusses the mental health benefits of exercise and why it should be used more frequently in mental health treatment.
+The Exercise Effect – Benefits of exercise and why it should be used more frequently in mental health treatment.
 (American Psychological Association)

-Exercising to Relax – How physical activity and autoregulation exercises can help reduce stress.
+Exercising to Relax – Exercises that can help reduce stress.
 (Harvard Medical School)

-Depression and anxiety: Exercise eases symptoms – How to relieve symptoms with exercise, including tips to help you get started and stay motivated.
+Depression and anxiety: Exercise eases symptoms – How to relieve symptoms with exercise.
 (Mayo Clinic)

-Tips to Help You Get Active – A step-by-step guide to getting active, breaking down how to overcome barriers and practical tips on getting started.
+Tips to Help You Get Active – A step-by-step guide to starting exercise.
 (National Institutes of Health)